yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 [Moonlacer](https://github.com/Moonlacer) continues polishing the text strings in the UI, this time helping new users [understand what our `NVDEC` (video decoding) options do](https://github.com/yuzu-emu/yuzu/pull/7165).

-Some users tend to think that NVDEC means that video decoding will only work on Nvidia GPUs, this is not the case.
+Some users tend to think that NVDEC means that video decoding will only work on NVIDIA GPUs, this is not the case.
-NVDEC is the name of the module in the Nintendo Switch, which uses the Tegra X1, an Nvidia SoC.
+NVDEC is the name of the module in the Nintendo Switch, which uses the Tegra X1, an NVIDIA SoC (System on a Chip).
-This SoC uses the NVDEC module to decode videos, and the work yuzu has to do is emulate it to work on any compatible system, including systems without Nvidia GPUs on them.
+This SoC uses the NVDEC module to decode videos, and the work yuzu has to do is emulate it to work on any compatible system, including systems without NVIDIA GPUs on them.
 We have a full explanation [here](https://yuzu-emu.org/entry/yuzu-nvdec-emulation/).

 So, for the sake of clarity, the options were renamed to better convey the intended result: